 Fertilizer will definitely help boost your lacecap hydrangea's growth.
-It's recommended to apply a balanced (10-10-10) fertilizer according to label directions, or you can also blend organic compost into the soil each year.
+It is recommended to apply a balanced fertilizer for woody plants in the early spring according to label directions.
+You can also blend organic compost into the soil each year.

 Potting and Repotting

-All hydrangeas grown in pots will need regular watering to ensure they do not dry out.
+Hydrangeas grown in pots will need frequent watering to ensure they do not dry out.
 Most potted hydrangeas die from a shortage of water.

 When the roots start growing out of the drain holes, or the plant becomes root-bound, it's time to repot the hydrangea to a larger container.

 If grown within their hardiness range and in garden soil, lacecap hydrangeas do not need winter protection.
 However, the roots of potted plants should be insulated with a thick layer of mulch and the container should be wrapped in burlap plus a layer of bubble wrap, or placed in an insulating silo, to protect the roots from the winter freeze.

 Lacecap hydrangeas are susceptible to fungal diseases such as bacterial wilt, blight, leaf spot, and powdery mildew.
 Adequate spacing between plants and avoiding overhead watering can minimize the risk of a fungus spreading.

 Common reasons why hydrangea is not blooming is too much shade, wrong timing of the pruning so the flower buds have been accidentally removed, or a late spring frost after a warm spell that killed the flower buds.
 If the shrub is large and cannot be transplanted, pruning surrounding trees or shrubs can help letting more sunlight in.
 As for pruning, once you have determined whether the hydrangea blooms on old or new wood, and have adjusted the pruning accordingly, it will bounce back and flower the following year.